sudhansagar/forge_careem/README.md

    Cron Jobs
   ----------
-  A cron Jobs keeps running to fetch gps points
+ A cron Jobs keeps running to fetch gps points from drivers move while in a job and store in the DB.